 Our chief executive officer, Polys Hajioannou, controls our Manager.
 The Hajioannou family (including Polys Hajioannou) owns approximately 56.84% of our outstanding common stock.
 These relationships could create conflicts of interest between us, on the one hand, and our Manager, on the other hand.
 These conflicts may arise in connection with the chartering, purchase, sale and operation of the vessels in our fleet versus vessels owned or chartered-in by other companies affiliated with our Manager or our chief executive officer.
 To the extent we elect not to exercise our right of first refusal with respect to any drybulk vessel that may be acquired by companies affiliated with our chief executive officer, such companies could acquire and operate such drybulk vessels in competition with us.
-In addition, although under our Management Agreement our Manager will be required to first provide us any chartering opportunities in the drybulk sector, our Manager is not prohibited from giving preferential treatment in other areas of its management to vessels that are beneficially owned by related parties.
+In addition, although under our Manager is not prohibited from giving preferential treatment in other areas of its management to vessels that are beneficially owned by related parties.
 These conflicts of interest may have an adverse effect on our business, financial condition and results of operations.